biobricks/commitdb/README.md

 # Counts

-Per default commitdb counts total number of commits and total number of heads.
+Per default CommitDB counts total number of commits and total number of heads.

-You can tell commitdb to keep counts of other things in your meta-data like so:
+You can tell CommitDB to keep counts of other things in your meta-data like so:

 ```
 var cdb = commitdb(db, {